walles/batterylogger/README.md

 TODO
 ----
-* Don't keep track of charger state; just store start/stop charging as informative events and don't report negative drain.

 * Make sure the service starts on reboot.

 * Make sure the service notifies the data holder about shutdowns and reboots.

-* Manually test cross-reboot statistics gathering to see that we can handle starting, stopping, continuing charging or not-charging while down.

 * Make sure the service notifies the data holder about app upgrades, installs and uninstalls.